zdravkov/kendo-docs/api/wrappers/jsp/chart/pane-title.md

 # \<kendo:chart-pane-title\>

-The pane title text or configuration.
+The title configuration of the chart pane.

 #### Example
     <kendo:chart-pane>